 We thank God for his gift of life and publicly accept His love

-In the Anglican Church it is common to baptise young children; this is sometimes known as Christening.
+In the Anglican Church, it is common to baptise young children, sometimes known as Christening.

-Baptism is a ‘sacrament’ (holy ritual to symbolise grace) in the Christian tradition that is traced back to Jesus himself being baptised in the River Jordan.
+Baptism is a ‘sacrament’ (holy ritual to symbolise grace) in the Christian tradition traced back to Jesus’s Baptism in the River Jordan.

 • You might want to read the actual words of the Baptism service before requesting a baptism.

-You can find out more about Baptism on the Church of England’s website.
+You can learn more about Baptism on the Church of England website.

 If you or someone you know is interested in Baptism, please email us at firstname.lastname@example.org.